Chemicals and pesticides

 Pesticide notification

-Council's Pesticide Notification Plan(PDF, 94KB) has been prepared according to the requirements of the Pesticides Regulation 2009.
+Council uses pesticides in public spaces to help maintain the health, safety and functionality of the Shire’s natural and built assets.
+Council's Pesticide Notification Plan(PDF, 288KB) has been prepared according to the requirements of the NSW Pesticides Regulation 2017.

 Pesticide sensitivity notification request